Daniella Karagach

 Daniella Brittany Karagach Pashkova (born December 26, 1992) is an American professional Latin and ballroom dancer and choreographer.
 She began her career in dancesport and rose to prominence as a contestant on the second season of World of Dance with her husband, Pasha Pashkov.

 Karagach continued her competitive dancing career by joining Dancing with the Stars in September 2019.
-She won her second season with basketball player Iman Shumpert and received a nomination for the Primetime Emmy Award for Outstanding Choreography.
+She won her third season with basketball player Iman Shumpert and received a nomination for the Primetime Emmy Award for Outstanding Choreography.

 Early life

-Daniella Brittany Karagach was born on December 26, 1992, in Brooklyn, New York, to immigrants from Moldova, Mark Karagach and Regina Yvette Karagach (now Zurinam).
-Her parents divorced one year after her birth.
-She was primarily raised as an only child by her mother in the Forest Hills and Bath Beach neighborhoods of New York; until her mother married her stepfather, Arie Zurinam, and she gained a stepsister, Ariana.
+Daniella Brittany Karagach was born on December 26, 1992, in Brooklyn, New York.
+Her parents, Mark Karagach and Regina Yvette Karagach (now Zurinam), are Moldovan immigrants; they divorced one year after her birth.
+Karagach was primarily raised as an only child by her mother in Forest Hills and Bath Beach; until her mother married her stepfather, Arie Zurinam, and she gained a stepsister, Ariana.
 She moved to South Beach, Staten Island when she grew older.

 Karagach began taking ballet lessons at the age of three, and by age seven was taking Latin dance classes.
 She had trouble focusing in school and was diagnosed with attention deficit hyperactivity disorder (ADHD) when she was six years old.
 Her mother refused to give her prescribed medication due to her age and instead enrolled her in ballroom dance classes, which helped her focus and improve her academic performance.
-Despite her ADHD diagnosis, she was enrolled in honors and advanced placement programs, and went on to graduate from Franklin Delano Roosevelt High School, Karagach studied childhood education at the City University of New York, the College of Staten Island.
+Despite her ADHD diagnosis, she was enrolled in honors and advanced placement programs, and went on to graduate from Franklin Delano Roosevelt High School.
+Karagach studied childhood education at the College of Staten Island.